huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

 **Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
+Accepted at ***Journal of Urban Economics***.

-Conditionally Accepted at ***Journal of Urban Economics***.
+**Trade Liberalization and Gender Dynamics: The Impact of Policy Uncertainty onSex Ratios at Birth in China.** with Fan He, Yuanyuan Ma.
+Conditionally Accepted at  ***Journal of Comparative Economics***.

 **Huang, Wei,** Qingfeng Liu, Jianwei Xing, Shilin Zheng.* [**Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.**](https://doi.org/10.1093/ej/ueaf093)  ***Economic Journal***, 29 September 2025 (online).